benchristel/longlast/dev/docs/releasing.md

 Releasing is a semi-manual process for now.
 We expect releases to be frequent and simple (involving only one package at a time).

+To do a release:

+First, commit or stash any changes. `git status` should report a clean working directory.

-To do a release, first write an entry in the package's `CHANGELOG.md` file (but don't commit it).
+Then, write an entry in the package's `CHANGELOG.md` file (but don't commit it).
 The changelog format is:

 ```markdown
 # @longlast/my-package